pk12/Ruby_React_MacOS_Initializer/README.md

 # What is installed

-- Homebrew (Rosetta version for now), there is a check in order to run it after Rosetta if needed.
+- Homebrew (Rosetta version for now), there is a check in order to run it on Rosetta if needed.
 - rbenv
 - Ruby (Your selected ruby version)
 - Bundler